LamakerOfficial/help-center/_posts/minecraft/general/2021-09-06-server-softwares.md

 ## Minecraft Bedrock

 ### Pocketmine (PMMP)
-[Pocketmine](https://www.pocketmine.net) is a lightweight Minecraft Bedrock server software.
-It supports Pocketmine plugins and multiworld system.
+[Pocketmine](https://www.pocketmine.net) is a lightweight Minecraft Bedrock server software that supports Pocketmine plugins.

 ### Altay
 [Altay](https://github.com/TuranicTeam/Altay) is an optimized fork of Pocketmine that contains extra features and supports all Pocketmine plugins.